insanum/gcalcli/docs/README.md

 #### Agenda On Your Root Desktop

 Put your agenda on your desktop using Conky.
+The '--conky' option causes gcalcli to output Conky color sequences.
+Note that you need to use the Conky 'execpi' command for the gcalcli output to be parsed for color sequences.
 Add the following to your .conkyrc:

 ```
-${execi 300 gcalcli --nc agenda}
+${execpi 300 gcalcli --conky agenda}
 ```

 To also get a graphical calendar that shows the next three weeks add:

 ```
-${execi 300 gcalcli --nc --cals=owner calw 3}
+${execpi 300 gcalcli --conky --cals=owner calw 3}
 ```

 #### Agenda Integration With tmux